gerth2/gerth2.github.io/_drafts/data_acq.md

 ## "Uniqueness" of Robot Software Development Problem

 It's worthwhile to note the roboRIO and our chosen language of Java bring unique things to the table.
-For one thing, we have the benefit of a full ethernet network stack, Linux OS, shell, and filesystem.
+For one thing, we have the benefit of a full Ethernet network stack, Linux OS, shell, and filesystem.
 On the other hand, this means we don't have the "full silicon ownership" that you get from other styles of embedded code development (ex: Arduino.... sorta).
 Lacking that direct tie to "object in memory", it means lots of the industry-standard calibration tools won't quite fit the bill..... but it does mean that lots of less-common solutions are much easier to implement.

 Finally, we're under fairly extreme timeline crunches, and working with teams of developers who are trying to learn all this at the same time.